AlessandroGiorgino/AlessandroGiorgino/README.md

 <br>

 - 💻 I’m currently working on expanding my knowledge of front-end development by learning React.
-- 👀 I’m currently seeking for my first job in the field.
-I am so excited to begin this new chapter of my life!
 - 💬 Ask me why i decided to change my career path, or whatever you want!
 I can tell you a lot of things about cats 🐱